by Val Black

 5. Your two weapons, the Word of God and your faith will always win over fear.

-Finally, the number five is the number of Grace.
+Finally, five is the number of Grace.
 So if you can’t remember the five things above, just remember the Grace of God.

 The Grace of God is defined as “divine favor”.
 The favor of God can be described as “tangible evidence that a person has the approval of the Lord.”
 You have His approval.
 He is always with you to uphold you with His righteous Hand.
 His rod (Word) and your staff (faith) cannot be overcome by any enemy, including fear.